khulnasoft-lab/khulnasoft-ui/doc/contributing/lefthook.md

 # Lefthook

-You can use [lefthook] to setup Git hooks in GitLab UI so that changed files are linted upon committing changes.
+You can use [lefthook] to setup Git hooks in KhulnaSoft UI so that changed files are linted upon committing changes.
 To install `lefthook`, run the following command:

 ```sh